Because We Are the Best

 - 20 major military installations

-- 100+ public-use airports that support global commerce, aircraft technology testing, and manufacturing operations
+- 130 public-use airports, 20 commercial airports that support global commerce, aircraft technology testing, and manufacturing operations

 Embry-Riddle Aeronautical University is the BEST aviation and aerospace university in the world.